Financial Goals for Beginners to help you achieve financial stability.

 Take the money from the paid off credit card and move it to the next, keep adding to the next card until they are all paid off.

 Paying off credit cards will give you more cash in your pocket with no interest.
+It will also give you more money to put towards saving.

 Spend Less (practice being frugal)